leon332157/grail-py3/README.md

 (On Windows or Macintosh systems, the best thing to do is to create a shortcut or alias to the file grail.py on the desktop.)

+### Optional dependencies ###

+Grail normally uses the Python Imaging Library (PIL) to display some image formats.
+If it is unable to use PIL, it uses the following commands instead, if available.

+- djpeg
+- xbmtopbm
+- pngtopnm
+- tifftopnm
+- ppmtogif

+The following commands are required for Telnet URLs.

+- xterm
+- telnet

 Using Grail
 -----------